thoughtbot/superglue/props_template/README.md

 # PropsTemplate

-PropsTemplate is a fast queryable JSON templating library inspired by JBuilder.
-It has support for layouts, partials, russian-doll caching, multi-fetch and can selectively render nodes in your tree without executing others.
+PropsTemplate is a direct-to-Oj, JBuilder-like DSL for building JSON.
+It has support for Russian-Doll caching, layouts, and of course, its most unique feature: your templates are queryable.

+PropsTemplate is fast!

+Most libraries would build a hash before feeding it to your serializer of choice, typically Oj.
+PropsTemplate writes directly to Oj using `Oj::StringWriter` as its rendering your template and skips the need for an intermediate data structure.

+PropsTemplate also improves caching.
+While other libraries spend time unmarshaling, merging, and then serializing to JSON; PropsTemplate simply takes the cached string and [push_json](http://www.ohler.com/oj/doc/Oj/StringWriter.html#push_json-instance_method).

 Example: